fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 learning.
 It is one of the high-impact technologies that will reshape the face of finance.

-In the next chapter, we will get our hands dirty by jumping in and working with a common type of data in finance, structured tabular data.
+In the next lab, we will get our hands dirty by jumping in and working with a common type of data in finance, structured tabular data.
 More specifically, we will tackle the problem of fraud, a problem that many financial institutions sadly have to deal with and for which modern